nativekar/to-do-app/README.md

 <li> To Mark the ToDos as done, and vice versa.</li>

-<li> The ability to drag and dro buckets in order to rearrange them. </li>
+<li> The ability to drag and drop buckets in order to rearrange them. </li>
 </ul>

  <h3>How do I run the App?</h3>